Back to top anchor

 Cervical dysplasia is the growth of abnormal cells around the cervix (entrance to the uterus).
 Although this condition is not cancer there is a small risk that these cells could become cancerous.

 Sometimes no treatment is needed as the condition may improve by itself.
 For more severe dysplasia, treatment involves removing the abnormal cells by freezing, laser therapy (a tiny beam of light) or electrical burning.
-Whether you have treatment or not, you should have more frequent Pap smears in the future.
+Whether you have treatment or not, you should have more frequent cervical screening in the future.

 Colposcopy